0x41424142/jakes-blog/docs/blog/posts/putting-a-site-on-cf.md

 # Adding a Blog to My Site with MkDocs and Cloudflare Pages

 `Hello, World!` Welcome to the first blog post!
 I had been wanting to do this for a while, but never had the time.
 Now that Christmas is here, my work PTO has kicked in and I have some time to spare.

-I decided to add a new section of my site to Cloudflare Pages.
-I have been using a free tier VM on Oracle Cloud Infrastructure (OCI) to host my site for about a year now.
+I decided to add a new blog section to my site with Cloudflare Pages.
+I have been using a free tier VM on Oracle Cloud Infrastructure (OCI) to host my main site for about a year now.
 It works good enough, but after watching <a href="https://youtu.be/dnE7c0ELEH8?si=ei3tgYPNYIdRJx0h" target="_blank">this video</a> I thought to myself, **_"I can do better than that!"_** So here we are.

 For the main OCI site, it is a single page with a few links to my social media profiles and some other things.
 I had built it by writing the HTML/CSS/JS by hand (I used vanilla JS, guess I'm not a cool kid):